 Students in the Master course "Physics" or related Master courses.
 Knowledge in fundamental solid state physics (Bachelor-degree level) is required.
 The lecture and accompanying exercises constitute the module "Special Topics in Magnetism", as described in the study regulations of the Master course "Physics".

 The condition for the successful active participation in the module is participation in the discussion in the practice seminar, which implies a regular attendance of the seminar.
 Successful completion of the whole module includes, in addition, passing the examination.

-Material for the lecture will be provided online via Blackboard.
+The lecture notes, material for the lecture and the practice seminar as well as the schedule of the practice seminar will be provided online via Blackboard.
 Login to Blackboard requires a valid ZEDAT account.
 Students who are registered in the Campus-Management System for the course automatically receive access to the course material on Blackboard.
 Participants inscribed into other courses than the master course in physics can send an access request.

 The field of magnetic nanostructures and spin transport has continuously spawned highly valued discoveries over the past years and is still under a rapid and lively development.
 Fundamental research in this field is fueled by the vision of dissipationless information processing when using pure spin currents instead of elecronic charge currents like in conventional semiconductor electronics.
 Top-level publications from this field receive thus an enormous degree of attention.

 This lecture will lead from an introduction into the basics of spin and magnetism in reduced dimensions to some of the most fascinating recent examples of actual research.
 It will cover the following contents:

 The topics covered match well to the research focus of several of the experimental and theoretical work groups of the department.